charleywright/School/Computer Science.md

 This means the mantissa is 1110000110101 and the exponent is 111 or $1.110000110101*2^{110}$

 #### Unicode
+* Original ASCII used 7 bits.
+The 8th bit has had plenty of use but there is not one cohesive standard.
+In extended ASCII it is used to represent more characters however it can also be used for parity checking.
+ASCI

 #### Bitmap vs Vector based graphics